PopeCollins/Machine-Learning-Certificate-of-Completion-Zummit-Africa/README.md

 Certificate of completion from zummit Africa

-I was priviledge to was selected among few folks to under go the training in machine learning.
-The internship programm initiated a training that started with the basic to a notable standard in machine learning.
+I was privileged to be selected among a select few to undergo machine learning training.
+The internship program initiated a training that started with the basics and ended with a notable standard in machine learning.
-Below are project i participated and completed during the internship programm
+Below are projects I participated in and completed during the internship program

 Data Visualization with Python